 The Washingtoniana Map Collection consists of more than 8,000 print, microfilm and microfiche maps from 1612 to the present.
-These include real estate atlases, Sanborn Fire Insurance maps and many others.
-The collection covers a variety of topics with maps created by many sources for many different purposes.
+These include real estate atlases, Sanborn Fire Insurance maps, and many others.
 The collection focuses on the Washington, D.C. metropolitan area.

 Dig DC.
-Additional maps are currently being digitized and will appear in the Dig DC online collections as the digital surrogates are made and cataloged.
 Maps are selected for digitization based on patron use, condition, research value and existing online availability.

 - The Maps: Real Estate Plat Books collection contains real estate atlases from 1874 to 1896 published by Faehtz & Pratt and G.M.
 Hopkins & Co.

 - The Maps: City & Regional collection includes individual printed maps from the 1760s to the 1970s, covering a variety of neighborhoods, subjects, and types of maps.